Holiday Tradition – Basking Ridge Christmas Eve Community Sing

 The History

-Every year on December 24th, at 7 pm on the ” Town Green,” residents, families, friends, and guests gather in Basking Ridge, New Jersey, singing Christmas carols, wishing good tidings, and then moving on to their family traditions.
-Join the community and celebrate the 100th anniversary as the Church bells begin ringing at 7 pm.
+Every year on December 24th since 1924, at 7 pm on the ” Town Green,” residents, families, friends, and guests gather in Basking Ridge, New Jersey, singing Christmas carols, wishing good tidings, and then moving on to their family traditions.
+Join the community and celebrate as the Church bells begin ringing at 7 pm.
 Nine songs are sung, and the caroling ends around 7:35 pm, again with a round of ringing church bells.
 The “Christmas Eve Sing” is the oldest continuous Christmas Eve sing in New Jersey.

 Watch the final song of the nine songs sung for the 100th time on the Basking Ridge Greene.